Sanjanav-98/COVID-19-Detection-and-Lung-Segmentation-using-UNet/README.md

 Description

 A CNN model was trained to detect COVID-19 in CT scans of lung.
 UNET models have been developed to detect the infected region in the CT scans and to perform lung segmenation as well.
+Contrast Limited Adaptive Histogram Equalisation (CLAHE) has been used to preprocess the images.

 Dataset